Lawanya-T/Cafe-Verse/README.md

 # Cafe-Verse

-Cafe Verse is a JavaFX-based café management system designed to offer a seamless ordering experience with an elegant UI.
+Cafe Verse is a JavaFX-based cafe management system designed to offer a seamless ordering experience with an elegant UI.
 The application includes features like interactive category navigation, combo offers, real-time cart updates, table reservations, and a smooth payment flow.
-Ideal for desktop-based café operations and demos.
+Ideal for desktop-based cafe operations and demos.